 What is this test?

 This is a set of tests that looks for harmful interactions between your blood and

 antibody screen.
 This test checks for unexpected antibodies in your blood.
 If unexpected

 Why do I need this test?

-You might have this test if you need or may need a blood transfusion if you have an acute hemorrhage that causes a severe
+might need a blood transfusion if you have an acute hemorrhage that causes a severe

 You may also have this test if you are having certain medical procedures that could

 What other tests might I have along with this test?

-Your doctor may also order an antibody screen.
+You may also need an antibody screen.

 What do my test results mean?

 This test does not have a "normal" result.
 The goal of blood typing and crossmatching

 If your crossmatch finds no antibodies, you have a very low possibility that your

 How is this test done?